Bone Broth Recipe

 Skin issues?
 Bone broth!
 Improperly functioning thyroid?
 Bone broth!
 Digestive problems?
 Bone broth!
-Could it really be as simple as people following the Paleo diet claim?
+Could the fix for so many ailments really be as simple as the Paleo diet claims – a bone broth recipe?

 Do we have your attention now?
 We thought putting this one at the top might work.
 Proline and collagen are responsible for making connective tissue, a lack of which creates those evil bumps and lumps.
 So, an increase in connective tissue will supposedly smooth away nasty cellulite.